PatrickAMcKee/Frequency-Resolve-Optical-Gating-FROG-Retrival-Algorithims/README.md

 # Physics-5070-Final-Project-FROG
 # Background
 In the study of ultrafast optics and lasers and there utilization requires a pulse that is on the femtosecond time scale which is used to study ultrafast carrier dynamics and quantum phenomena.
 The pulse contains frequency and phase information that when used in population dynamics can be interpreted in a physical way.
 However, as pulses propagate through optical components (lenses, windows, fibers, etc.), they acquire a frequency-dependent phase $$\( \phi(\omega) \)$$.
 This results in dispersion and chirp, where different frequency components of the pulse are delayed relative to one another.
-Chirp leads to temporal broadening and distortion of the pulse, which can strongly affect time-resolved measurements occurring on comparable timescales.
+Chirp, which is an instanteous change in phase $$\omega_{\text{inst}}(t) = \frac{d\phi(t)}{dt}$$, leads to temporal broadening and distortion of the pulse, which can strongly affect time-resolved measurements occurring on comparable timescales.

-Since most optical photodectors only record the intensity $$ I(t) \propto |E(t)|^2$$,  and then the phase of the electric field $$\( E(t) \)$$ is not directly accessible.
+Since most optical photodectors only record the intensity $$I(t) \propto |E(t)|^2$$,  and then the phase of the electric field $$\( E(t) \)$$ is not directly accessible.
 This leads to a phase retrival problem, where the full optical field cannot be reconstructed from intensity measurements alone.
 To overcome the pase retevial problem we use Frequency Resoled Optical Gating (FROG) to reconstruct both amplitude and phase of the pulse.

 ## Frequency-Resolved Optical Gating (FROG)